WBOR-91-1-FM/wbor-studio-dashboard/README.md

   - Maybe make a custom OpenGL renderer (may be more performant).
 Tricky parts would be text rendering, and keping everything safe.
 Perhaps Vulkan instead?
 Or something more general?
   - Make some functions const
   - Use SDL3 bindings
+  - Make a small window that shows the dashboard uptime (don't use `chrono::Duration`, since that will limit the uptime to some number of weeks)

 - Fun ideas:
   - Run the dashboard on a PVM, or an original iMac, eventually?